Entry requirements for this course are normally:

-This course is aimed at registered healthcare professionals working in an acute secondary care setting.
+This course is aimed at registered healthcare professionals working within an acute secondary care environment.
 It is designed to enhance your knowledge and critical understanding of managing and caring for patients within an acute or critical care setting.
-You will explore and discuss the attributes that influence care decisions within acute and critical care environments, which will allow you to reflect and build upon existing experiences and knowledge.
+You will explore and discuss the attributes that influence care decisions within this specialist area, this will allow you to reflect and build upon existing experiences and knowledge.

 - The course was designed and validated in conjunction with local employers and aims to develop you academically as well as clinically.

-- You will be taught by experienced acute and critical care practitioners, some of whom have current and on-going clinical practice.
-Guest speakers with current clinical expertise will also contribute to the teaching.
+- You will be taught by experienced acute and critical care practitioners.
+Guest speakers with clinical expertise will also contribute to the teaching.

-- You will have opportunity to study with colleagues from other disciplines and specialties and engage in simulation-based learning activities to develop team work and critical understanding.
+- The course provides you with an opportunity to study with colleagues from other disciplines and specialties.
+You will engage in simulation-based learning activities in order to develop teamwork and critical understanding.

-- This course enables you to study modules that lead to better understanding of assessing and caring for patients with acute, critical and emergency care needs.
+- You will study modules which are designed to provide you with a better understanding of assessing and caring for patients with acute, critical and emergency care needs.

-The generic material that underpins acute and critical care will be complimented by the opportunity for you to focus your learning on specific areas relevant your own area of practice.
+The material that underpins acute and critical care will be complimented by the opportunity for you to focus your learning on specific areas relevant your clinical practice.